How did the Silk Road develop

 One very influential connection made between Europe and China in ancient periods was the so-called Silk Road.
 While this did not mean a specific road across long periods, it did represent a network of routes that connected much of the Old World between Europe and China for roughly 1500 years and brought about profound technical and cultural changes that had global ramifications.

 However, much of the trade contacts between the Near East, Europe, and China were very limited.
-When objects did exchange between distant regions it tended to be traded indirectly by being trade to one state or region, then that region would trade it further down to another region.
-This made regions in Europe, China, and Near East much less aware of each other.
+When objects are exchanged between distant regions, they tended to be traded indirectly by trade to one state or region.
+That region would trade it further down to another region.
+This made regions in Europe, China, and Near East, much less aware of each other.
 The primary reason for this state was much of Asia was politically fragmented.

-For example, to trade Lapis Lazuli from Central Asia to places such as Mesopotamia, in modern Iraq and Syria, trade would often have to go south to India, then by boat shipped to Mesopotamia along the Indian Ocean and the Persian Gulf.
-Overland routes were possible but many tribes and small states prevented easier access of lapis by the large urban societies.
-This made direct trade both expensive and difficult at times between far away states.
+For example, to trade Lapis Lazuli from Central Asia to places such as Mesopotamia, in modern Iraq and Syria, the trade would often have to go south to India, then by boat shipped to Mesopotamia along the Indian Ocean and the Persian Gulf.
+Overland routes were possible, but many tribes and small states prevented easier access to lapis by the large urban societies.
+This made direct trade both expensive and difficult at times between faraway states.

-The Silk Road, in many respects, develops more substantially during the Achaemenid (550-330 BC) period.
-At this time, the Near East began to witness more long-lasting empires, providing greater trade stability throughout the region.
+In many respects, the Silk Road develops more substantially during the Achaemenid (550-330 BC) period.
+At this time, the Near East witnessed more long-lasting empires, providing greater trade stability throughout the region.
 While this began with the Neo-Assyrians (911-612 BC), the Achaemenids were able to hold much larger territory, covering Egypt, Anatolia, Mesopotamia, the Levant, Persia, and parts of Central Asia, for almost the entire period in which they were in power.